-Here we go over how to start using A2X to make your life simpler.
 So, if you are reading this you’ve already created a shell company in A2X.
 (If not, then you need to do that first).
 Okay, let’s go through the step-by-step process of how to connect QuickBooks to A2X.

-(For more info on QuickBooks integrations including A2X click here.)
+(For more info on QuickBooks integrations, including A2X click here.)

 Connecting A2X to QuickBooks Online

 As of yet you haven’t connected anything, so we first visit the main homepage for A2X,

 STEP 2: Two Ways to Start the Process

 Option 1: Connect directly through the A2X Home Page.
 (All your connected systems should be listed).

 next click “Connect to QuickBooks Online”

 Now follow the rest of this process for both Option 1 & Option 2

 And again click “Connect to Quickbooks Online”